BitcoinDesign/Guide/guide/glossary/index.md

 Same as ypub though the z denotes it is an extended public key from a segregated witness enabled wallet following [BIP84](https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki).

+### Gap limit

+Wallets generally create 20 addresses and watch them for incoming transactions.
+As addresses are used, new ones are generated.
+If a wallet is imported into an application and it has received bitcoin on addresses 21 and higher, then those will not be found initially.
+This may cause problems for users.
+For more, see [BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#Address_gap_limit).

 ### Hash

 <div class="center" markdown="1">